 What are some safety precautions to take when handling a 45 ACP firearm?

-When handling a 45 ACP firearm, it is important to always follow proper gun safety protocols, including keeping the firearm pointed in a safe direction, keeping your finger off the trigger until ready to shoot, and being aware of your target and what is beyond it.
+Always keep the firearm pointed in a safe direction, keep your finger off the trigger until you’re ready to fire, be sure of your target and what lies beyond it, and wear appropriate eye and ear protection.

 Can a 45 ACP bullet penetrate walls and other barriers?